ibpsa/project1/meetings/2018-10-01-expert-meeting-paris/wp_3/Minutes_Breakout_sessions.md

  - RWTH Aachen will develop a similar tool to TEASER (compatible to TEASER) to translate BIM (IFC) to Modelica

 ## Breakout session 2-4
-Brainstorm on possible outcomes and next steps:everyone pitches 1 idea that they would like to realize within the project
+Brainstorm on possible outcomes and next steps: everyone pitches 1 idea that they would like to realize within the project
 - Felix:
 - Alessandro:
 - Haris: